Meet the Team and How to Find Us

 Tel: 01293 329076

-Helen is Pharmacy Dean for London , nationally leading on foundation pharmacist training, pharmacy technician workforce development, pharmacy careers and pharmacy apprenticeships.
-Regionally Helen leads a team to deliver on strategic aims and workforce priorities, aligned to national programmes, working closely with system leaders and stakeholders delivering on workforce planning, development and transformation.
-Helen is a EMCC Coaching Practitioner and has an MBA in Public Services Management.
+Atif Shamim is the Head of Pharmacy for London, nationally leading on foundation pharmacist training, pharmacy technician workforce development, pharmacy careers and pharmacy apprenticeships.
+Regionally, Atif leads a team to deliver on strategic aims and workforce priorities, aligned to national programmes, working closely with system leaders and stakeholders delivering on workforce planning, development and transformation.

 Samantha Quaye - Head of School (Pharmacy)